Should I Learn Automatic or Manual?

 For some learners, it can make sense to pass your test in an automatic car first.
 This takes away the pressure of gear changes and clutch control, making it easier to focus on building safe driving habits and gaining road experience.
 Later on, if you feel the need for the extra flexibility of a manual licence, you can take a few manual lessons and sit the manual test.
 This way, you’re still on the road sooner while keeping the option to upgrade open for the future.

-While automatic cars are easier to drive and may become the standard in the future, there are still strong reasons to consider learning in a manual.
-From saving money to keeping your options open, a manual licence offers flexibility that an automatic-only licence cannot.
+So, what’s the verdict?
+While automatic cars are definitely easier to drive and are set to become the standard in the future, there are still seriously strong reasons to consider learning in a manual.
+From saving money on future driving tests to keeping your entire range of car options wide open, a manual licence offers flexibility that an automatic-only licence simply cannot.

-👉 At Andrew’s Driving School, we offer both manual and automatic driving lessons.
-The choice is yours — whether you want the simplicity of an automatic or the flexibility of a manual, we’ll support you every step of the way.
+👉 The best part?
+At Andrew’s Driving School, we offer both manual and automatic driving lessons.
+The choice is yours—whether you want the simplicity of a fast automatic pass or the ultimate flexibility of a manual licence, we’ll support you every step of the way!
+Let’s get you on the road! 🔑

 Automatic Driving Lessons